 GENERAL PLAN POLICY CONSISTENCY FINDINGS Policy No. Policy Consistency Finding 5.6.2.1 Require energy conserving landscaping plans for all projects requiring design review or other discretionary approval.
-Consistent: All discretionary submittals with the Planned Development Overlay designation will include energy conserving landscaping plans.
+Consistent: All landscaping within the CVSP is subject to the Model Water Efficient Landsacape Ordinance (MWELO) which addresses energy efficient landscaping practices.
 5.6.2.2 All new subdivisions should include design components that take advantage of passive or natural summer cooling and/or winter solar access, or both, when possible.
-Consistent: Orientation of residential lots in the Creekside Village Tentative Subdivision Map will maximize winter solar access.
-Adequate : EMERGENCY SERVICES e and comprehensive emergency services, including fire protection, law enforcement, and e mergency medical services.
-'E 5.7.1: FIRE PROTECTION (COMMUNITY REGIONS) fficient emergency water supply, storage, and conveyance facilities are available, and that adequate access is provided for, concurrent with development.
+Consistent: Orientation of residential lots in the Creekside Village Tentative Subdivision Map will maximize solar access.
+Adequate : EMERGENCY SERVICES and comprehensive emergency services, including fire protection, law enforcement, and e mergency medical services.
+E 5.7.1: FIRE PROTECTION (COMMUNITY REGIONS) fficient emergency water supply, storage, and conveyance facilities are available, and that adequate access is provided for, concurrent with development.
 5.7.1.1 Prior to approval of new development, the applicant will be required to demonstrate that adequate emergency water supply, storage, conveyance facilities, and access for fire protection either are or will be provided concurrent with development.
 Consistent: The Water Supply Assessment (WSA) and the Facilities Plan Report (FPR) approved by the El Dorado Irrigation District demonstrate consistency with this policy.
 OBJECTIVE 5.7.2: FIRE PROTECTION (RURAL REGIONS AND RURAL CENTERS) Sufficient emergency water supply, storage, and conveyance facilities for fire protection, together with adequate access are available, or are provided for, concurrent with development.
 5.7.2.1 Prior to approval of new development, the responsible fire protection district shall be requested to review all applications to determine the ability of the district to provide protection services.
 The ability to provide fire protection to existing development shall not be reduced below acceptable levels as a consequence of new development.
 Recommendations such as the need for additional equipment, facilities, and adequate access may be incorporated as conditions of approval.
 Consistent: The CVSP will be reviewed by the El Dorado Hills Fire Department and will be subject to providing acceptable service to the new development while not reducing acceptable level of service to existing developments.
-OBJECTIVE 5.7.3: LAW ENFORCEMENT An adequate, comprehensive, coordinated law enforcement system consistent with the needs of the community.
+E 5.7.3: LAW ENFORCEMENT An adequ ate, comprehensive, coordinated law enforcement system consistent with the needs of the community.
 5.7.3.1 Prior to approval of new development, the Sheriff's Department shall be requested to review all applications to determine the ability of the department to provide protection services.
 The ability to provide protection to existing development shall not be reduced below acceptable levels as a consequence of new development.
 Recommendations such as the need for additional equipment, facilities, and adequate access may be incorporated as conditions of approval.
 Consistent: The CVSP will be reviewed by the El Dorado County Sheriff's Department and will be subject to providing acceptable service to the new development while not reducing acceptable level of service to existing developments.

-OBJECTIVE 5.7.4: MEDICAL EMERGENCY SERVICES
+OBJECTIV E 5.7.4: MEDICAL EMERGENCY SERVICES